 Jenny’s Winter Walk: A Kids Yoga Winter Book written by fellow Blogger Giselle Shardlow of Kids Yoga Stories has produced this fantastic book that you follow along with Jenny as she takes a winter walk and as you go you act out the different winter themes with yoga poses.
 A fun way to keep active indoors when it’s too cold to go outside.

 How is snow formed – what do the crystal look like.
 Help your children to answer some of these questions with The Story of Snow: The Science of Winters Wonder and ideal book if you have a “Why” child.
-With real pictures of snowflakes and instructions on how to catch them, it’s a great non-fiction book to add to your winter reading list.
+With real pictures of snowflakes and instructions on how to catch them.
+This is a great book to add to your winter reading list.

-The Let’s Read and Find out series of books is a great set of preschoolers and they will go through to Kindergarten when children can start to read themselves.
+The Let’s Read and Find out series of books is a great set of preschoolers that will last till they become independent readers.
 Animals in Winter Lets-Read-and-Find-Out Science goes through what happens to many different species of animals during the winter months – like where do the butterflies go?